quark0/STOP/README.md

 STRING STRING DOUBLE
 source target linkStrength(source, target)
 ```
-There is no need to convert the words into integer-valued indices.
+Note there is no need to convert the words into integer-valued indices.

 ## Example: Semi-supervised Word Translation